escapecode/Blender-VSE_FPS_adjust/README.md

    * Describe how the changes affect existing behaviour
    * Describe how you tested and validated your changes
    * Include any relevant screenshots/evidence demonstrating that the changes work and have been tested
- * Any new source files should include a GPLv3 license header
- * Any contributed code must be GPLv3 licensed

 [wiki]: https://github.com/escapecode/Blender-VSE_FPS_adjust/wiki